sunnyangazy/fineVis/README.md

 # fineVis
-a visual sysytem for fine-tune
+a visual system for fine-tune